firecat53/keepmenu/docs/install.md

 1. Python 3.6+.
 2. [Pykeepass][1] >= 4.0.0 and [pynput][2].
 Install via pip or your
    distribution's package manager, if available.
-3. Dmenu or Rofi.
-Rofi configuration/theming should be done via Rofi themes.
+3. Dmenu, Rofi or Bemenu.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
 5. (optional) xdotool or ydotool (for Wayland).
 If you have a lot of Unicode